willmino/ETL-Pipeline/README.md

 ## Overview

-Independent Funding, a crowdfunding platform, tasked Britta and me with transferring its large CSV file into a PostgreSQL database.
-I worked with Britta to Extract and Transform a large amount of information from one csv file into four distinct CSV files.
-The CSV files were connected to each other through primary and foreign keys to construct a database schema and Entity Relationship Diagram (ERD).
-The schema was then constructed in PostgreSQL using `CREATE TABLE` queries.
-The CSV files were subsequently loaded into the database using the import functions within PostgreSQL.
-Finally, SQL queries were performed to generate relevant aggregate information for reports to stakeholders regarding the number of backers on each campaign and the corresponding remaining dollar figures left towards the funding goals.
+Independent Funding, a crowdfunding platform, needed to transfer its on premesis excel database into a PostgreSQL database.
+I set up an automated datapipeline which handles the following tasks:
+- ETL of particular CSV file
+- Raw data SQL database
+- SQL Data Warehouse
+- Automatic Schema generation for tables for input csv files
+- Automatic writing of csv file data to SQL tables

 ### Analysis